Parvatasana

 Awareness :

-Physical Awareness: Focus on relaxing the hips or the throat region.
+Physical Awareness: Concentrate on releasing in the hips or the area of the throat.

 Mantra:

-• Chant “Om Khagaya Namaha,” salutations to he who moves quickly in the sky.
+• Recite “Om Khagaya Namaha” salutations to he who moves swift in the sky.

 Benefits:

-• Strengthens nerves and muscles in the arms and legs.
+• Enhances the nerves and muscles in the arms and legs.

-• Tones spinal nerves and stimulates circulation, particularly in the upper spine between the shoulder blades.
+• Tonifies the spinal nerves and increases circulation, especially in the upper spine between the shoulders.

 Learn to Know More About yoga poses so you can visit yoga ashram in rishikesh and join 200 hour yoga teacher training in rishikesh and 300 hour yoga teacher training in rishikesh and 500 hour yoga teacher training in rishikesh